Feeling stuck in therapy? Change is on the horizon!

 On the other hand, if all you’ve discussed recently is daily life stuff, or the same old stresser, or the same story, you might ask your therapist to get beneath the surface, and to talk more about your emotions, or beliefs you hold about yourself, or a feeling or pattern that comes up for you over and over again.

 Maybe your therapist and you both feel ready for a change.
 Or you’ve both gotten into a sense of routine, and it can help you both to talk about how best to move things forward together.
 You’ll learn something new about your therapist and about the quality of your collaboration together when you bring up your sense of stuckness.
 That is a good thing.

 5. Maybe it’s time for a change.

-Feeling stuck for a few weeks, or even for a month or two, can be the beginning of deep change, especially if you keep landing on the same difficult feeling, and you and your therapist continue to work with that.
-But if the feeling of stuckness is persisting for longer than that, it might be time for a bigger change.
+Feeling stuck for a few weeks, or even for a month or two, can be the beginning of deep change, especially if you keep landing on the same difficult feeling, and you and your counselor continue to work with that.
+But if the feeling of stuckness is staying or deepening despite your hard work on it, it might be time for a bigger change.

 Sometimes you might be in a therapy that was great for you a year ago, but no longer fits with where you are now.
 Part of how you can find this out is by discussing what’s happening with your counselor, and by seeing if things start to gain momentum.
 If they stay pretty much at a standstill, it might be time to say goodbye.
 When this move is done in the right time, the goodbye is a great chance to honor the work you’ve done with your therapist, and to have a solid goodbye done from a grounded place of knowing that you’re making a good decision for yourself.
 And that you’re empowered to do your next piece of healing in a new way.
 This is good news.